nisabmohd/nisabmohd/README.md

 <sub>Hi, I'm Nisab, a 3rd year undergraduate.

  <p align="center" class="para">
-<sub>A Full-Stack Web Developer and a Competitive Programming Enthusiast  ,
+<sub>A Full-Stack Web Developer, a begginer android developer  and a Competitive Programming Enthusiast  ,
 who is obsessed with the idea of improving himself and wants a platform to grow and excel  .